 203(k): this FHA mortgage insurance program enables homebuyers to finance both the purchase of a house and the cost of its rehabilitation through a single mortgage loan.

 “A” Loan or “A” Paper: a credit rating where the FICO score is 660 or above.
 There have been no late mortgage payments within a 12-month period.
-This is the best credit rating to have when entering into a new loan.

-ARM: Adjustable Rate Mortgage: a mortgage loan subject to changes in interest rates; when rates change, ARM monthly payments increase or decrease at intervals determined by the lender; the change in monthly payment amount, however, is usually subject
+ARM: Adjustable Rate Mortgage: a mortgage loan subject to changes in interest rates; when rates change, ARM monthly payments increase or decrease at intervals determined by the lender; the change in monthly payment amount, however, is usually subject to a cap.

 Abstract of Title: documents recording the ownership of property throughout time.